-On Tuesday evening, Weezer took the stage at Miami’s Bayfront Park Amphitheater to play a collection of hits and remind longtime fans in the audience that the passage of times stops for no one and that they too will someday die.
+On Friday evening, Weezer took the stage at the West Palm Beach Amphitheater to play a collection of hits and remind longtime fans in the audience that the passage of time stops for no one and that they too will someday die.

-“I wasn’t expecting to have such a strong reaction to the show,” said 30-year-old attorney and longtime Weezer fan Jason Ireland, “but as I watched the band sludge through “The Sweater Song” and “Say it Ain’t So” for what must be the 100,000th time, I realized that every aspect of my youth was over and that I would eventually cease to exist.”
+“I wasn’t expecting to have such a strong reaction to the show,” said 32-year-old attorney and longtime Weezer fan Jason Ireland, “but as I watched the band play through “The Sweater Song” and “Say it Ain’t So” for what must be the 100,000th time, I realized that every aspect of my youth was over and that I would eventually cease to exist.”

 Speaking to the Plantain following the show, Weezer’s lead singer Rivers Cuomo said that Mr. Ireland’s reaction is a common one among Weezer’s older fans.
-“We all have to just accept that our time is finite and nothing lasts forever,” said the 46-year-old singer who just put out his 10th album about girls not paying attention to him in high school.
+“We all have to just accept that our time is finite and nothing lasts forever,” said the 48-year-old singer who will be singing songs about high school girls not liking him all summer with 80's alt-rock icons Pixies.